 Marsh Woundwort (Stachys palustris)

-Also known in Scots as Maskert or Hound’s Tongue and Brisgean nan Caorach in Gaelic, this is a striking flower found throughout Scotland in damp places in sun or light shade.
+Marsh Woundwort, also known in Scots as Maskert or Hound’s Tongue, is a striking flower found throughout Scotland in damp places in sun or light shade.
 It is a traditional medicinal, edible and dye making herb.
-A charming perennial with reddish-pink flower spikes up to 1m tall it is also a favourite of bumblebees.
+A perennial with reddish-pink flower spikes up to 1m tall it is also a favourite of bumblebees.

 50-100 seeds per packet.